-Established in October 2019, the NAIC Growth Equity Funds Initiative is an important effort, supported by the Minority Business Development Agency (MBDA) of the U.S. Department of Commerce and the National Association of Investment Companies (NAIC), with the intent to aggregate $1 billion of growth equity capital to invest in ethnically diverse and women-owned business enterprises (DWBEs).
+Established in October 2019, the NAIC Growth Equity Funds Initiative is an important effort, supported by the Minority Business Development Agency (MBDA) of the U.S. Department of Commerce and the National Association of Investment Companies (NAIC), with the intent to aggregate billions of dollars of growth equity capital to invest in ethnically diverse and women-owned business enterprises (DWBEs).
 With the generous support of a $1.4 million grant from the MBDA, the NAIC will lead and manage this initiative with the goal of financing DWBEs, while creating greater wealth in their communities.

 As stated in the 2017 National Minority Supplier Development Council (NMSDC) annual report, ethnically diverse-owned and NMSDC certified businesses produced more than $400 billion in annual revenue and actively employed, either directly or indirectly, more than 2.5 million people.
 Yet, based on commonly available research, despite being a fast-growing and critical segment of the US economy, ethnically diverse and women entrepreneurs have long struggled with attracting growth capital, including those that are in attractive market segments.
 Through this is initiative, growth capital will be made available to these businesses, allowing them to scale while providing institutional investors with attractive risk-adjusted rates of return.